boschrexroth/node-red-contrib-ctrlx-automation/README.md

 ## Changelog

-- 2020-09-29: 1.2.0 - Initial release with request node for ctrlX Data Layer
+- 2020-09-29: 1.2.0 - Initial release with request node for ctrlX Data Layer.
-- 2020-11-28: 1.2.2 - FIX: msg.topic is not set to path if msg.topic is undefined
+- 2020-11-28: 1.2.2 - FIX: msg.topic is not set to path if msg.topic is undefined.
-- 2020-12-02: 1.2.3 - Only documentation and diagnosis improvements
+- 2020-12-02: 1.2.3 - Only documentation and diagnosis improvements.
 - 2020-12-14: 1.2.4 - FIX: Error when request was triggered immediately after deploy.
-- 2020-12-20: 1.8.0 - Initial release which adds node to subscribe to ctrlX Data Layer
+- 2020-12-20: 1.8.0 - Initial release which adds node to subscribe to ctrlX Data Layer.
+                      Support custom port after hostname.
+E.g. 'localhost:8443'.

 ## About